jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part2.md

 > You've been building experience experience all your life.
 Don't ignore
 > niggling doubts.

+JP: Follow you're instincts when starting a project - **but don't procrastinate** - you can do this by prototyping.
+Proof of concepts are nice when you tackle the "hard" thing first. _Prototype to discover_

 # 57 - Some Things Are Better Done than Described

 > Don't fall into the specification spiral - at some point you need to start
 > coding.

+JP: "Program specification is the process of taking a requirement and reducing it down to the point where a programmer's skill can take over." -

+**more than 1 bullet point alert**

+* specs will _never_ capture every detail and nuance of the system and it's important to recognize this
+* "A design that leaves the coder no room for interpretation robs the programming effort of any skill and art" - you may unearth some insights by beginning to code
+* "Distrust environments where requirements are gathered, specifications are written, and then coding starts, **all in isolation**."
+  * there should be no artificial boundaries
+  * a healthy dev process encourages feedback from implementation and testing into the spec process
+* there is a **point of diminishing returns when specs get too details**
+* this reminds me of the early days of Whiz when I was a designer. everything was terribly isolated

 # 58 - Don't Be a Slave to Formal Methods

 > Don't blindly adopt any technique without putting it into the context of your
 > development practices and capabilities

+This shows how dated the book is. examples of formal methods: CASE tools, waterfall development, "the spiral model", **to today's UML diagrams**.

+If this were written today, we'd talk about lean methodology, agile development, SCRUM

+* don't get caught up in methodology. this is bad because it encourages isolation. "us vs. them" mentality between designers and programmers. the process should be more collaborative
+* that's not to say you SHOULDN'T use formal methods. just remember that they're another tool

+> You should work constantly to refine and improve your process

 # 59 - Costly Tools Don't Produce Better Designs

 > Beware of vendor hype, industry dogma, and the aura of the price tag.
 Judge
 > tools on their merits.

+* There are a lot of expensive project management tools.
+Are they worth it?

 ---